In this article:

 7. Manage stress

+Relaxation techniques, such as meditating, listening to music, exercising, and focusing on calming sources, can help in stress management.
 Reduced stress helps lower blood pressure and maintain physical and emotional health.

 Taking the following measures to change your diet may help prevent increased blood pressure:

 1. Follow the DASH diet

 The Dietary Approaches to Stop Hypertension include guidelines for a diet that helps in lowering blood pressure.
 (30)